nicode-io/The_Starting_Point/README.md

     *   It's ok, from now you can connect without having to type a password on this computer

 ####    USERS & ROOT USER
+>   Get the superpowers of admin and give the tiny rights to these bad users :crown:
 *   Avoid using root user for daily admin usage, cause of too many privileges this user have, instead create a user with sudo powers, it will allow you to do main daily tasks
 *   Switch to root user and change root user's password
     *   ```$ sudo -i```